Yet the other side of the story I’ve never told is the story

 the harder truths of college and beyond.
 But death?
 Is anyone ever ready to

-So just five years later when it was my parent who died, they were ready.
-And there is something irreplaceable about this being the last group of people in my life who will really know my mother.
-Over the years she’d hug them every time they’d show up at the house.
+So just five years later when we were twenty-three and it was my parent who died, they were ready.
+And there is something irreplaceable about this being the last group of people in my life who will know my mother.
+Over the years she’d hug them when they’d show up at our house.
 She’d pick them up at school dances, and the movies before we could drive.
 She’d have them over for dinner, ask about their love lives, how their band was doing, their parents, what their plans were after high school, what their plans were after college.
-She’d give advice about clothes, makeup and boys (this last part was just for the girls).
-It’s strange for me to think about how everyone I’ve met since I came to New York will never know her.
-How every person I’ll meet from this day forward won’t know who she was, won’t know the kind of person I was before I lost her, had to bury her, and everything changed.

-So just five years later when it was my parent who died, they were ready.
-And there is something irreplaceable about this being the last group of people in my life who will really know my mother.
-Over the years she’d hug them every time they’d show up at the house.
+So just five years later when we were twenty-three and it was my parent who died, they were ready.
+And there is something irreplaceable about this being the last group of people in my life who will know my mother.
+Over the years she’d hug them when they’d show up at our house.
 She’d pick them up at school dances, and the movies before we could drive.
 She’d have them over for dinner, ask about their love lives, how their band was doing, their parents, what their plans were after high school, what their plans were after college.
-She’d give advice about clothes, makeup and boys (this last part was just for the girls).
-It’s strange for me to think about how everyone I’ve met since I came to New York will never know her.
-How every person I’ll meet from this day forward won’t know who she was, won’t know the kind of person I was before I lost her, had to bury her, and everything changed.

-knowing that you have people who will be there.
-People who will drop everything and get on a plane or train just to hold you, cry with you, try to make you
+What’s important however, is knowing that you have people who will be there.
+People who will drop everything and get on a plane or train just to hold you, cry with you, try to make you laugh.
+What matters is that there are people who reach out to you every year on the anniversary of your mother’s death (even now, six years later), just to tell you they’re thinking about you.
+That they love you.
+That they’re there if you need anything as you take time to reflect, remember, and remind yourself to keep going.

 This calls to mind one of my favorite Walt Whitman quotes,